-In August 2019, the Court of Appeal of the Supreme Court of Victoria issued its ruling which upheld the conviction.
+In August 2019, the Court of Appeal of the Supreme Court of Victoria issued its ruling, which upheld the conviction.
 His appeal failed – and he was sent back to Melbourne Assessment Prison.

+It seemed like George Pell had gotten what he deserved.
+There had been whispers and rumours of child abuse for years.
 Finally, it seemed like Pell was going to be punished for his heinous crimes.

 But in September 2019, one month after his failed appeal, Pell was granted one final chance in the High Court of Australia.
-The outcome of the appeal will not be revealed until early 2020 – Pell’s lawyers must submit reasons why Pell’s conviction should be overturned by January 8th 2020, while the prosecutors must submit reasons why the conviction should be upheld by February 5th 2020.

-Chrissie Foster, an abuse victims’ advocate, said the High Court’s decision was “disappointing” to say the least.
+Chrissie Foster, an abuse victims’ advocate, said the High Court’s decision was “disappointing”, to say the least.